LeonardAzah/blog-app/README.md

    this request.
 8. /articles/:id patch request that updates an existing article.
 It takes body parameter (title, content, user) and the bloger id as request param.
 Also requires an access token
-9. /article/:id: delete request that takes body parameter
+9. /article/:id: delete request that takes and user id as request pram